Ireland, Itinerary

 Visit Doonagore Castle on Doolin’s Outskirts

-Its location on top of the hill overlooking the village of Doolin and the Atlantic Ocean creates the perfect setting for this 16th century castle.
-It’s equally magnificent when viewed from the Doolin Cliff Walk, dotting the hilltop to your left as you traverse those first couple miles.
+Its location on top of the hill overlooking Doolin and the Atlantic Ocean creates the perfect setting for this 16th-century castle.
+It’s equally stunning when viewed from the Doolin Cliff Walk, dotting the hilltop to your left as you traverse those first couple miles.

-Unfortunately, Doonagore is privately owned, so you cannot actually tour the castle.
+Unfortunately, Doonagore is privately owned, so you can’t actually tour the castle.
 However, you can get close enough for spectacular views and photos.

 As you drive south out of Doolin, you’ll come to a bend in the road with the castle on your left.
 Keeping it to your left, there are a couple pull-offs where you can get out to admire the castle up close.
 Be careful when parking at these pull-offs.
 The roads are narrow and because of the bend, it can be difficult for other drivers to see you.

 During our visit, we had the chance to visit three of Doolin’s more well-known pubs.
-I’d recommend all three of them, but my personal favorite was McGann’s.
-Besides these three, there are plenty other places to stop for a pint and some food, so feel free to explore during your stay in town.
+I’d recommend all three, but my personal favorite was McGann’s.
+Besides these three, there are plenty other places to stop for a pint of Guinness, shot of Jameson or some food, so feel free to explore during your stay in town.

 McGann’s Pub